hackclub/hackclub/workshops/pcb_level_1/README.md

 3. Pinout: While not technically a component, we will follow the standard Arduino Nano pinout.
 This really doesn't matter— unless you value your future self's sanity when trying to wire up new components.

-Okay, now on to the actual circuit.
+Now on to the actual circuit.

 ## Core (Microcontroller)

-First, we place the heart of our system, the ATmega328P, in a TQFP package.
+First, we place the heart of our system, the ATmega328P-AU, in a TQFP package.

 ### Power